 CASE SCENARIO OF A HOME LOAN WITH BAD CREDIT THAT GOT APPROVE/ELIGIBLE PER DU FINDINGS AND THE MORTGAGE LOAN CLOSED:

-Rental Verification Living in home that is just under wife’s name and house is being foreclosed on.
+- Rental Verification: Living in a home that is just under the wife’s name and the house is being foreclosed on.
 No rental verification.

-Reserves: The down payment will be gifted from family member
+- Reserves: The down payment will be gifted from a family member

-On the above case scenario, I got an approve/eligible per DU FINDINGS.
-I have multiple wholesale mortgage lenders that will approve the above mortgage loan application and we can close on the file without a glitch.
-To me, an approve/eligible per DU FINDINGS is pretty much my final approval.
+With lenders with no lender overlays, an approve/eligible per DU FINDINGS is pretty much final approval as long as the borrower can meet all conditions on AUS.
 However, most mortgage lenders will have their own mortgage lender overlays to the above file and the above mortgage loan client may not meet the mortgage lender’s lending underwriting guidelines.
 Here are samples where one particular mortgage lender cannot do the above deal due to their mortgage lender overlays.
 I will not mention their name.

 LENDER ABC MORTGAGE

-1. Minimum credit score of 640 FICO.
-Most mortgage lenders have higher credit score requirements.
-The minimum credit score required to secure a FHA insured mortgage loan with a 3.5% down payment is 580 FICO.
-My client has a 597 FICO credit score and got an approve/eligible per DU FINDINGS but even with an approve/eligible, this client will not qualify with this particular mortgage lender.
+- My client has a 597 credit score and got an approve/eligible per DU FINDINGS but even with an approve/eligible, this client will not qualify with this particular lender

-2. Rental verification required: 12 months cancelled checks that has been paid to the landlord.
-Remember that this client is currently living rent free on a home that is under his wife’s name and the property is being foreclosed on.
+- Remember that this client is currently living rent-free on a home that is under his wife’s name and the property is being foreclosed on

-3. 4 minimum credit tradelines that has been seasoned for 24 months: Remember that my client just recently got two secured credit cards to improve his credit scores.
-DU FINDINGS does not ask for credit tradelines but this particular has a 4 credit tradelines overlays that requires these credit tradelines been seasoned for at least two year.
+- DU FINDINGS does not ask for credit tradelines but this particular has 4 credit tradelines overlays that require these credit tradelines to be seasoned for at least two year

 Referred/Eligible per DU FINDINGS